inf380p/fall2021/_posts/elliott/2021-10-27-projects-classes.md

 ## Class Hack

 You've got the skills to extend the turtle class for homework!
+Be sure to reflect substantially and write clearly about code, using Markdown as needed.

 ## Diversity Discussion
 There are a lot of readings for this!
 They're all short, though, and very worthwhile.